DimitarITZankov/DailyReportAutomation/README.md

   Date - The date of sales
   Kg - Total amount sold that day
   Price - Total revenue for the day
+In the 'script' folder there are 2 scripts :
+The first one that i made and the second one with functions so i can test them